Baked Eggs With Ham and Cheese

 - Chopped parsley, for garnish

 - Preheat oven to 375F.
-Lightly grease two baking trays with cooking spray or butter.
+Lightly grease 2 baking sheets with cooking spray.

 - Butter bread on both sides.
 Cut out a 2 1/2 inch circle from the center of each slice.
 Place the cut out rounds on one tray.
 Place the slices on the second tray.